vdektiarev/redis-memory-overload/README.md

 Apart from that, you may want to review your data structures and ensure they are optimized for memory usage.
 For example, consider using Redis' more memory-efficient data structures like Redis Hashes instead of individual keys for storing object fields.
 Additionally, you may want to leverage Redis' data compression capabilities, such as using Redis Modules like RedisGears, to compress data before storing it in Redis, reducing the overall memory footprint.
+Plus you may want to leverage TTL attribute for your records if you don't have to keep your records forever in your cluster - you can schedule them for removal after some time.

 #### Vertical Upscaling